 Third Street Promenade

 An upscale shopping, dining and entertainment district, Third Street Promenade covers a three mile area in Downtown Santa Monica.
-It also hosts regular community events, including a wine auction (and tasting, of course) a Healthy Kids Day, complimentary yoga, and comedy shows.
+It also hosts regular community events, including a wine auction (and tasting) a Healthy Kids Day, complimentary yoga, and comedy shows.

 This stretch of Santa Monica is known for having a laid-back, beachy surf vibe.
 Running nearly a mile, Santa Monica’s Main Street is home to boutiques selling excellent vintage finds, sunglasses, and organic products for children.